multimokia/Renpy-Weather-Utils/README.md

 - returns `True` if the api key was set-up successfully, `False` otherwise.

 ## `awc_isInvalidLocation(city_code, country_code)`:
-- `city_code` - city to check
+- `city_code` - city to check.
-- `country_code` - country to check (optional)
+- `country_code` - country to check. (optional)
 - Checks if location is valid by checking for a site error code.
 If the site returns a `404`, it is invalid and this returns `True`.
 If not, `False`.
 - **NOTE:** Also returns False if api key is invalid.

 ## `awc_getCiyCountry(city_name)`:
-- `city_name` - the city to get the country of
+- `city_name` - the city to get the country of.
 - Gets the country code from the first result of `owm.weather_at_place` based on `city_name`.
 - **NOTE:** Assumes `city_name` is valid.

 ## `awc_getFriendlyCityCountry(city_name)`:
-- `city_name` - the city to get the full country display name of
+- `city_name` - the city to get the full country display name of.
-- Gets the proper display name for the country the city is in (for use in dialogue or menus, etc.)
+- Gets the proper display name for the country the city is in. (for use in dialogue or menus, etc.)
-- **NOTE:** If not in the country code lookup, returns the country code instead (please make a pull request to fix this if you find this to be the case)
+- **NOTE:** If not in the country code lookup, returns the country code instead. (please make a pull request to fix this if you find this to be the case)

 ## `awc_getFriendlyCountry(country_code)`:
 - `country_code` - the country code to get a friendly display name for.
-- Like the previous function, this returns the country code back if it wasn't found in the lookup
+- Like the previous function, this returns the country code back if it wasn't found in the lookup.

 ## `awc_getSunriseDT()`:
-- Returns a `datetime.datetime` of sunrise for the player location (DST and timezones accounted for)
+- Returns a `datetime.datetime` of sunrise for the player location.
+(DST and timezones accounted for)

 ## `awc_getSunsetDT()`:
-- Returns a `datetime.datetime` for sunset in the player location (DST and timezones accounted for)
+- Returns a `datetime.datetime` for sunset in the player location.
+(DST and timezones accounted for)

 ## `awc_dtToMASTime(dt)`:
-- `dt` - `datetime.datetime` object to convert
+- `dt` - `datetime.datetime` object to convert.
-- Converts a `datetime.datetime` to `MAS` (*Monika After Story*) time (`int`, specific to the settings menu)
+- Converts a `datetime.datetime` to `MAS` (*Monika After Story*) time. (`int`, specific to the settings menu)

 ## `awc_lookupCity(city_name)`:
-- `city_name` - city to lookup
+- `city_name` - city to lookup.
-- Checks the `city_lookup` dict to find all locations for the city
+- Checks the `city_lookup` dict to find all locations for the city.
   - Returned in a list of tuples in the form:
 ```python
 [